Sometimes when you have nowhere else to go, you inevitably go inward.

 Now let me say: I had a wonderful childhood with parents and a sister who I remain incredibly close to today.
 And that’s the incredible thing about RTT: This isn’t reserved for those who have experienced, as Shanna says, just “Big T” traumas.
 This is healing for any person who has experienced any level of hurt in their lives that impacted their growth or their healing abilities, which is to say, this is for everyone.

 There can be a stigma with hypnotherapy, that it is reserved only for those who are addicted, depressed, addled with anxiety or body issues, or feeling low all the time.
 That isn’t all it’s for, not by a long stretch.
-And I say this with no judgment against those referenced issues at all, but it’s important to note that RTT can help address traumas on any part of the spectrum.
+And I say this with no judgment against those referenced issues at all, but it’s important to note that Rapid Transformational Therapy can help address traumas on any part of the spectrum.

 Again, I’m using my own descriptive words for this part of the session, but this is the final part where your therapist will spend time affirming what you’ve seen and felt, and offer a mantra of sorts—or maybe the better explanation is a long, guided thought for healing.
 And with Shanna, she also recorded this so I can listen to it every night to reinforce the benefit of the session.